gvolpe/blog-comments/_posts/2019-08-22-functional-dependencies-and-type-families.md

 class HasLogger ctx m | ctx -> m where loggerL :: Lens' ctx (Logger m)

-instance Monad m => HasLogger (Ctx m) m where loggerL = lens ctxLogger (\x y -> x { ctxLogger = y })
+instance HasLogger (Ctx m) m where loggerL = lens ctxLogger (\x y -> x { ctxLogger = y })
 {% endhighlight %}

 Our type class has now two parameters, `ctx` and `m`, and in addition we define a *functional dependency* `ctx -> m`.
 This means that `ctx` uniquely determines the type of `m`, which constraints the possible instances and helps with type inference.

-Notice the extensions we had to enable to make this compile.
+> Notice the extensions we had to enable to make this compile.

 ##### Arithmetic example